niraj-kumar-r/cuddlyFS/README.md

 3. Set up the configuration files in the `config` directory.

 ## Usage

+For detailed usage instructions, refer to the [rust docs](https://docs.rs/cuddlyfs/0.1.1/cuddlyfs/)

 To start the NameNode and DataNodes, use the following commands: